gsferreira/gsferreira.github.com/src/archive/2022/how-to-apply-hexagonal-architecture-with-dotnet/index.md

 featured_image: /images/archive/hexagonal-architecture/project-structure-sample.png
 ---

 Hexagons, Ports, Adapters, you know all of that.
-What you don't know is how to put it into practice?
+What you don't know is how to put it into practice.
 Don't worry.

 That's normal.
 My hundreds of hours of watching MasterChef don't make me a Chef 🧑‍🍳.
 But they served me well to know what a Sous Vide is.